Causemo/api-doc/sections/authentication.md

 ====================
 Causemo utilizes [oauth2](https://tools.ietf.org/html/rfc6749) to ensure all requests to the API servers are valid.
 Requests to the API servers need to contain a valid oauth token, otherwise it will be rejected.

+## Clients
+Applications accessing/using Causemo API are consided 'clients' since they are consuming the provided API.
+Each client has a public and private key.
+The private key should **always** remain private.
+A client also has a provided `scope` which limits a client access to a particular area in the Causemo API.
+  - Scope
+    - `sdk`: Clients are limited to [SDK API](https://github.com/Causemo/api-doc/blob/master/sections/api/1/sdk/README.md)
+    - `web`: Clients are limited to [Web API](https://github.com/Causemo/api-doc/blob/master/sections/api/1/web/README.md)
+    - `app`: Clients are limited to [App API](https://github.com/Causemo/api-doc/blob/master/sections/api/1/app/README.md)

 ## Grant Types
 At Causemo, we implemented various grant types to ensure we support multiple use cases.